 For our purposes, think of ‘Derivation’ as the opposite of ‘Abstraction‘.
-Whereas Abstraction involves distilling something done to the simple, essential aspect, Derivation means taking a more Abstract concept and breaking them down into more complex sub-concepts.
+Whereas Abstraction involves distilling something down to the simple, essential aspect.
+Derivation means taking a more Abstract concept and breaking it down into more complex sub-concepts.

 This repeating derivation is found throughout Creation in the form of fractal patterns in everything from tree branches to waves to the human circulatory system.

 One of the main causes of confusion in life is the misunderstanding about which concepts are abstractions and which are derivative.